samtaufa/nomoa.bsd/src/comms/mail/postfix/proxy.instances.md

 Where example.com and example.org are domains hosted by our Inbound.

-Remember to update the db file by using postmap, and to reload your configuration files.
+Remember to update the db file by using postmap, and to start the  your configuration files.

 <pre class="command-line">
 /usr/local/sbin/postmap /etc/postfix-inbound/helo_access
-/usr/local/sbin/postmulti -i postfix-inbound -p reload
+/usr/local/sbin/postmulti -i postfix-inbound -p start
 </pre>

 #### Sender restrictions